Side hustles for nurses: 10 ways to earn extra money

 Cardiopulmonary resuscitation (CPR) is a lifesaving emergency procedure done when the heart stops beating.
 When done immediately, CPR can increase the chances of survival after cardiac arrest by up to three times!

-CPR instructors make anywhere between $10 - $50 per hour.
+CPR or first aid instructors make an average of £15 per hour.
 It’s a low-stress and fulfilling side hustle for you.
 Aside from CPR, you can also teach classes on different health-related topics like nutrition, diabetes, and more.

 7. Adjunct professor

 Do you love to teach?
 Working as an adjunct professor may be the perfect side job for you!
-As an adjunct clinical instructor, you will be teaching in a nursing college on a part-time or contract basis.
-Your duties will vary, but one of the main responsibilities is instructing students and assisting them during clinicals.
+As a clinical adjunct instructor, you will be teaching in a nursing college on a part-time or contract basis.
+Your duties will vary, but one of the main responsibilities is to instruct students and assist them during clinicals.

 8. Telehealth nurse

 With more telehealth services becoming available, working as a telehealth nurse could be a fulfilling and lucrative side hustle.
 Registered Nurses can provide high-quality care to patients through video, calls, or messages.
-This type of service is essential for those who don’t have access to specialists.
+This type of service is extremely important for those who don’t have access to specialists.

 Telehealth nurses may also help patients with minor health problems, and can help determine if a patient needs emergency care.
-Telehealth nurses get a median pay of $37 per hour, depending on experience.
+Telehealth nurses earn an average of £23 per hour, depending on experience.

 9. Business person

-As nurses, you have learned and honed skills like organization, critical thinking, communication, time management, and more in school and through practice.
+As nurses, you have learned and honed skills like organisation, critical thinking, communication, time management, and more in school and through practice.
 These skills are crucial in running a business.
-So if you’ve always wanted to be a business person, this could be your ideal side job.
+So if you’ve always wanted to be a business person, this could be the ideal side job for you.

 There are plenty of business opportunities to look into.
-You must know your interests, and you may want to join organizations to network and learn skills from.
+You must know what your interests are, and you may want to join organisations to network and learn skills from.

 Some businesses to look into include: